shashwatanand29/Custom-Built-Audio-Boom-Box-Prototype/README.md

 The current Version 2 build is fully functional, but several mechanical and acoustic improvements are planned for the next revision.

 - 🪵 **CNC-Cut MDF Front Panel**
-  The current front panel was custom fabricated using a reinforced stack of cardboard layers, tissue paper, and cotton bandage material bonded with a **Fevicol Marine + water mixture**.
+  The current front panel was custom-fabricated using a reinforced stack of cardboard layers, tissue paper, and cotton bandage material bonded with a **Fevicol Marine + water mixture**.
 Although the panel is surprisingly strong and rigid, the next revision will replace it with a properly **CNC-cut MDF panel** for improved structural strength, durability, precision, and a cleaner professional finish.

 - 🔊 **Bass Port Optimization**
   The existing bass-reflex port will be redesigned and properly **tuned for the subwoofer and enclosure volume**.
 The goal is to improve low-frequency extension, bass response, and overall acoustic efficiency.